emwu90/Doculyzer/README.md

 - **Natural Language Interface**: Ask questions like “What’s the total amount due in March invoices?” or “Which invoices are overdue?”
 - **Storage Integration**: Connects to your Azure Blob Storage to access and analyze invoice documents.
-- **Multi-format Support**: Works with PDFs.
 - **Context-Aware Answers**: Understands invoice structure and terminology to provide accurate, context-rich responses.
-- **Extensible Agent Framework**: Built to be modular—easily extend to other document types or storage backends.

 ## 🧠 Use Cases